zuplo/docs/blog/2022-04-25-jwt-vs-api-key-authentication/index.md

 ## About Zuplo

 Zuplo is a serverless API Gateway, designed for developers.
-With Zuplo you can quickly secure your API with API Keys, add rate limiting, get developer documentation, and more in record time.
+With Zuplo you can secure your API with API Keys, add rate limiting, get developer documentation, and more in record time.
 [Try Zuplo Free](https://zuplo.link/3j0N6UK)